Tour Mont Blanc West

 Martigny – Argentière

-Early in the morning by bus to Trient.
+Early in the morning by bus or transfer to Trient.
 Your first hiking day starts by climbing the Col de Balme (2191 m) pass, where you can rest in a quaint mountain lodge.
 It offers fantastic views of Mont Blanc and the Chamonix valley.
 You will then descend into the grassy Sattel, where you can see grazing livestock and leisurely mountain pastures.
 The impressive Kammweg (ridgeway) over the summit of Aiguillette des Posettes will now take you through a rocky terrain with a phenomenal panoramic view of the surrounding glaciers.
 You will cope with the descent on a steep trail, which later takes you along the mountain brook to your destination.
 A fantastic day amidst the highest, gigantic mountains!

 Argentière – Chamonix

 Day 3 is the most spectacular leg of the Mont Blanc tour: on well-secured ladders, you will climb steep rocks to reach the light-blue shining mountain lake called Lac Blanc.
 In the afternoon, the path across the “Grand Balcon”, a great alpine path, will take you along the mountain slope and through blueberry fields to Plan Praz, which has a café at an altitude of 2000 m!
 Here you can take the cable car and glide down to the legendary mountaineer location of Chamonix.
 A stroll through the magnificent pedestrian area with colourfully decorated houses is a treat for the eyes!
 These stretches can be made easier if you wish and you can leave out the adventurous climbing routes.